Confronting Grand Challenges in Environmental Fluid Mechanics: Urban Flows

 \subsection{Introduction}

 By 2050, 6.5 billion people, or two-thirds of humanity, will live in cities.
-To ensure sustainable development of urban areas, significant transformations will be required in the way cities are designed, managed, and built~\cite{UN2019}.
-Urban fluid mechanics plays an important role in this process: the wind patterns in the urban canopy affect structural resiliency, pedestrian wind comfort and exposure to pollution, street canyon ventilation and air quality, wind energy resources, natural ventilation of buildings and indoor air quality, and urban heat island effects.
-To support the design and management of sustainable urban spaces, there is a need to improve our fundamental understanding of urban fluid mechanics and our capability to predict urban canopy flow.
-The complexity of the urban environment and the governing flow physics makes this a Grand Challenge, which will require novel approaches that integrate urban sensor measurements with laboratory experiments and computational models.
-In the following we first outline the main grand challenges, before summarizing recent progress on case studies considering natural ventilation and urban flow and dispersion.
+This rapid urbanization brings enormous challenges, thereby motivating SDG $\#$11: to make cities and human settlements inclusive, safe, resilient and sustainable.
+To achieve this goal, significant transformations will be required in the way cities are designed, managed, and built~\cite{UN2019}.
+Urban fluid mechanics plays an important role in ensuring the safety, resiliency and sustainability of cities: the wind patterns in the urban canopy affect structural resiliency, pedestrian wind comfort and exposure to pollution, street canyon ventilation and air quality, wind energy resources, natural ventilation of buildings and indoor air quality, and urban heat island effects.
+The negative economic, environmental and equity consequences of poorly managed urban wind effects are enormous.
+For example; the US recorded a \$24 billion insured loss due to extreme wind events in 2019 ~\cite{III2020}; without action to address energy efficiency, energy consumption for space cooling is projected to more than triple by 2050, consuming as much electricity as China and India today ~\cite{IEA2018}, and; communities with low socioeconomic status experience higher concentrations of air pollutants, resulting in higher respiratory and cardiovascular disease rates ~\cite{Hajat2015}.